 d.
-Take the College Placement Assessment or submit placement test scores from other standardized test used for placement purposes in North Carolina taken at another college.
+Take the College Placement Assessment or submit placement test scores from other standardized test used for placement purposes in North Carolina taken at another college within the last five years.

 - e.
-Submit Compass and/or Asset scores from testing at another college (if less than five years old) or Advanced Placement (AP) or College-Level Examination Program (CLEP) test scores. - Meet with the faculty, program, GOT, or transfer advisor for course selection and program assistance. - g.
-Complete New Student Orientation and SmarterMeasure Online Readiness Assessment.
+Submit Compass and/or Asset scores from testing at another college (if less than five years old) or Advanced Placement (AP) or College-Level Examination Program (CLEP) test scores. - f.
+Meet with the faculty, program, Pre-Allied Health, or transfer advisor for course selection and program assistance. - g.
+Complete New Student Orientation and SmarterMeasure Online Readiness Assessment. - h.

-- h.
 Register at designated time. - 8.
 New non-degree, non-diploma, or non-certificate seeking applicants will: - a.
 Complete the college placement assessment, if needed.
-Applicants who plan to enroll in English and mathematics classes or in classes for which English or math prerequisites exist must: - Complete the College Placement Assessment or submit placement test scores from other standardized test used for placement purposes in North Carolina taken at another college
+Applicants who plan to enroll in English and mathematics classes or in classes for which English or math prerequisites exist must: - 1.
+Complete the College Placement Assessment or submit placement test scores from other standardized test used for placement purposes in